Code-Institute-Submissions/Gym-24-7/README.md

 ### Styling
 For the overall styling of the project I'm using the foundation of Boostrap but on top of that I am using my own styling.

+### Images
+The Images goes in the same overall feel and look with the rest of the colorscheme.
+They are also engaging and happy.